ruairidhs/ContinuousTimeEconTools.jl/README.md

-# UpwindDifferences
+# ContinuousTimeEconTools

-WORK IN PROGRESS.

-Implements a finite differences method based on an upwind scheme to solve Hamilton-Jacobi-Bellman (HJB) equations.
+Some functions that I use to solve continuous-time economics models using upwind finite-differences.